Omni Calculator logo

 3. The tool will calculate the insertion loss in dB and display the result (4.77 dB).

-Alternatively, if you know the voltages before and after the insertion, choose the voltage across load option from the drop-down menu.
+Alternatively, if you know the voltages before and after the insertion, choose the voltage across load option from the menu.

 How do I calculate insertion loss?